 Special Education Teacher

 Our Supporting Student Wellbeing and Mental Health course is perfect for those who work in schools and specialist settings, such as teachers, learning and support teachers, teaching assistants and school leaders.
-The target age range is 4-18 years, although the course may also benefit education professionals in pre-school and kindergarten settings.

 Participants’ pre and post-course evaluations demonstrate significantly increased confidence in identifying, assessing and supporting learners with mental health.

-As of December 2019
+As of April 2021

 This course looks at the potential impact that mental health difficulties can have on student outcomes and shows how to create mentally healthy schools where students can thrive.